 Our home is a 3-bedroom, 2-bath ranch house built in 1956, the kind of housing constructed for millions of aspirant middle-class families eager to pursue their American Dreams after World War II and the Korean War.
 We bought it in 1992, two years after moving to Atlanta.

 I just read an interview with a prominent neuroscientist who said that a common mistake is to think of memories as photographs.
 Marcel Proust may have been able to retrieve his childhood memories in photo-realist detail after tasting a madeleine, but most of us get by with messier, and less reliable recollections.
-Memories, according to this expert, are akin to unfinished paintings stacked up in the studio.
-Those of us who carry these works in progress around in our heads are like the perpetually unsatisfied artist who doesn't know when to put the brush down and call it quits.
+Memories, according to this expert, are akin to unfinished paintings stacked up in the artist's studio.
+Those of us who carry these works in progress around in our heads are like the perpetually unsatisfied painter who doesn't know when to put the brush down and call it quits.
 We are forever touching up, reworking, even painting over our mental canvases to satisfy whatever emotional needs we have in the present.

-Every meaningful space is filled with mementos.
+Every meaningful space is filled with such mementos.

 From our kitchen we have a clear view of the backyard through a sliding-glass door.
 When I'm in the kitchen, I often find myself gazing out the glass door and reminiscing about how the backyard used to look, before I planted three Japanese maples, my pride and joy, which I have watched grow from saplings into mature trees.
-I also put up birdfeeders in the backyard, where cardinals, titmice, chickadees and the occasional rose-breasted grosbeak feasted on black sunflower seeds until the squirrels chased them away.
+I also put up birdfeeders in the backyard, where cardinals, titmice, chickadees and the occasional rose-breasted grosbeak would feast on black sunflower seeds until the squirrels chased them away.
 Now, the birdfeeders are in the front yard, a safe distance from the neighborhood bullies.

 Not far from the maples are the final resting places of our two pets, Sugar Cat (named after Sugar Creek in western Kentucky, where we found her wandering in the woods) and Clay Dog (named after Cassius Clay before he morphed into Muhammad Ali).
 On cold winter mornings, there would be a lot of hissing and barking as our pets staked their claims to the toasty pocket of air that formed in front of the main heating vent.
 (Clay never made it past the early rounds, despite his name and weight advantage.)
-Their backyard graves are marked by a concrete tablet of the Ten Commandments that we bought at a roadside junk shop in south Georgia and repurposed as a tombstone, along the lines of Heidegger's Totenbaum.
+Their backyard graves are marked by a concrete tablet of the Ten Commandments that we bought at a roadside junk shop in south Georgia and repurposed as a tombstone, along the lines of Heidegger's sacred Totenbaum.

 So the backyard appears as another composite space when viewed through our conceptual View-Master.
 The material side is demarcated by a chain-link fence and a wooden gate which establish a clear boundary line between our property and the neighbors'.
 The meaningful side is interwoven with emotional attachments, past, present and future.
 If you were to ask Allyson or me where the materiality of our home begins and the meaning ends, we wouldn't know what to say.